 Some metaplanes-collectively known as the deep metaplanes-are harder to reach and more dangerous to explore.
 Scholars are unsure what makes these metaplanes different, but many believe there is a link between the difficulty of reaching these metaplanes and the ambient mana level on Earth.
 An initiate may not simply choose to journey to a deep metaplane as he would a typical metaplane; he must be guided there.
-In most cases, this requires a spirit native to the particular deep metaplane to guide the initiate, but there are rare cases where an astral rift may open to a deep metaplane or an astral construct or link may point the way.
+In most cases, this requires a spirit native to the particular deep metaplane to guide the initiate, but there are

-THE METAPLANCES
+RAL SPACE AND THE METAPLANCES